barchart/watchlist-client-js/docs/content/concepts/data_structures.md

 ## Synopsis

 The Barchart Watchlist Service communicates using [JSON](https://en.wikipedia.org/wiki/JSON) data.
 You send JSON-formatted objects to the backend.
-You receive JSON-formatted in response. **This section describes the schema for these JSON objects.**
+You receive JSON-formatted data in response. **This section describes the schema for these JSON objects.**

 Here is the object graph for a watchlist: